2donet/2donet.github.io/rules/rules.md

 We only accept non-profit projects

 ###
 generalne info o 2do.net, ale
-You probably build websites and think your shit is special.
-You think your 13 megabyte parallax-ative home page is going to get you some fucking Awwward banner you can glue to the top corner of your site.
-You think your 40-pound jQuery file and 83 polyfills give IE7 a boner because it finally has box-shadow.
-Wrong, motherfucker.
-Let me describe your perfect-ass website:
 * [more about the project](2donetprojectpage)
 * [adding, discussing and helping projects on 2do.net ](rules)
 * [administration]( asd) [join administration)